rus0000/objectFromSchema/README.md

 ================

 Traverses JSON schema tree and creates empty Javascript object with only required properties.
 Doesn't support schema references and dependencies.
+Requires lodash.

 Node module.
 To install just copy to your project.